-- He may get the ‘munchies’ and be hungry for anything he can get his hands on.
+- Your teen may get the ‘munchies’ and be hungry for anything he can get his hands on.

-- Does your teen where clothes with a lot of pockets?
+- Does your teen wear clothes with a lot of pockets?
 Have you ever checked them before they go out?

 Has Your Teen’s Mood or Behavior Changed?

 Do You Suspect Your Teen’s Friends Smoke Weed?